 Parallel charging

-Parallel charging might not be the safest way of charging LiPo batteries, but it is a fast way to charge multiple batteries at the same time.
-I have a whole tutorial explaining how to parallel charge.
+Parallel charging may not be the safest method for charging LiPo batteries, but it offers a quick way to charge multiple batteries simultaneously.
+I have a comprehensive tutorial that explains how to safely perform parallel charging: https://oscarliang.com/parallel-charging-multiple-lipo/

 Charging 1S LiPo batteries